stupidmankind/BYpassDoc/docs/source/commands/readtextfile.rst

 ----------

 **File**
-	Indicate the path to the file
+	Indicate the path to the file.

 **Read Option**
-	Select the read type
+	Select the read type.

 **Result**
-	Indicate the variable to receive the result
+	Indicate the variable to receive the result.